metaplex-foundation/docs/docs/03-guides/01-auction-house/00-definition.md

 ---
-sidebar_label: "What is AuctionHouse"
+sidebar_label: "What is Auction House"
 ---

 # What is Auction House

-AuctionHouse is a protocol for marketplaces to implement a decentralized sales contract.
+Auction House is a protocol for marketplaces to implement a decentralized sales contract.
 It is simple, fast and very cheap.
-AuctionHouse is a Solana program available on Mainnet Beta and Devnet.
-Anyone can create an AuctionHouse and accept any SPL token they wish.
+Auction House is a Solana program available on Mainnet Beta and Devnet.
+Anyone can create an Auction House and accept any SPL token they wish.

 :::info

-The AuctionHouse Solana program resides within the Metaplex Program Library here:
+The Auction House Solana program resides within the Metaplex Program Library here:

 https://github.com/metaplex-foundation/metaplex-program-library

-The AuctionHouse CLI resides in the Metaplex monorepo here:
+The Auction House CLI resides in the Metaplex monorepo here:

 https://github.com/metaplex-foundation/metaplex/blob/master/js/packages/cli/src/auction-house-cli.ts